-This project aims to optimise the delivery of primary healthcare to migrants who experience language and cultural barriers in host countries.
+This project is concerned with optimising the delivery of primary healthcare to European citizens who are migrants and who experience language and cultural barriers in host countries.
 We focus on the implementation of evidence-based health information (e.g. guidelines to enhance communication in cross-cultural consultations) and interventions (e.g. training initiatives on interculturalism and the use of paid interpreters) designed to address language and cultural barriers in primary care settings.
-We explore how these are translated (or not) into routine practice in primary care settings.
-We will investigate and support implementation processes for these using a unique combination of contemporary social theory, the Normalisation Process Theory and a participatory research methodology.
+We explore how the evidence-based information is translated (or not) into routine practice in primary care settings.
+We investigate and support implementation processes for evidence-based health information using a unique combination of contemporary social theory, the Normalization Process Theory, and a participatory research methodology, Participatory Learning and Action.

 Migration is a global phenomenon, which presents challenges for host healthcare systems.
 Many migrants and primary care practitioners interact with each other in primary care consultations without having a shared language or cultural background.
 Untrained and informal interpreters and cultural mediators are commonly used in these consultations, with evidence of negative consequences for service users from migrant communities.

 This status quo reflects a gap in translating research evidence about the positive impact of trained, professionals on communication in cross cultural consultations into routine clinical practice in primary care settings.
 It is important that health researchers address this translational gap in order to improve migrants’ access to, and experiences of, culturally competent healthcare in their host countries.

 RESTORE focuses on learning from the implementation of guidelines and/or training initiatives to support the use of professional interpreters and/or cultural mediators to support communication in cross-cultural primary care consultations.

 D2.1 Initial report on NPT and PLA training and outline of planned phased training